Everything you need to know about Captive Power Plants

 PowerUP offers a comprehensive range of gas engine services and spare parts tailored for Captive Power Plants, ensuring their efficient and reliable operation.
 With expertise in gas engine repair, gas engine upgrades, and other services, PowerUP provides everything needed to keep your power plant running smoothly.

-Our inventory of gas engine spare parts for MWM® and Jenbacher® guarantees optimal performance and longevity of your equipment, making PowerUP an essential partner for maintaining energy self-sufficiency.
+Our inventory of gas engine spare parts suitable for MWM® and Jenbacher® guarantees optimal performance and longevity of your equipment, making PowerUP an essential partner for maintaining energy self-sufficiency.

 FAQs for Captive Power Plants